frankischilling/snes360-enhanced/README.md

 Enhanced Xbox 360 port of the Snes9x 1.51 SNES emulator focused on Direct3D rendering and Xbox 360-specific optimizations.
 Core emulation code remains intact; improvements are limited to the Xbox UI layer (XUI scenes, Direct3D rendering, XAudio2 audio, input handling).

-> **Note:** Based on the original Xbox 360 port (Snes360 V0.32 Beta, credited to "Anonymous" in source code). **ModernVintageGamer (Dimitris)** is known to have contributed to the original port, which was a collaborative effort with multiple developers.
+> **Note:** Based on the original Xbox 360 port (Snes360 V0.32 Beta, credited to "Anonymous" in source code). **ModernVintageGamer (Dimitris)** worked extensively on the original port and **provided the source code** that made this enhanced version possible.
+We are **very thankful** for his contributions and for sharing the source code.
+The original port was a collaborative effort with multiple developers.
 This enhanced version **removes all achievement functionality** to prevent Xbox Live bans, along with build fixes, C89 compatibility improvements, and **Many more features and improvements are planned for future releases.**

 **Current Version: V0.33 Beta**